 Confirmed measures include:

-More countries are expected to follow as the EU moves toward a unified framework later in 2026.
+More countries are expected to follow as the EU moves toward a unified framework.

 In some cases, they are based on where goods are cleared, rather than where they are ultimately delivered.
 For example, some countries apply fees based on the point of customs clearance, while others apply them based on the final delivery destination.